 Places to stay

-Situated in the heart of the city there are plenty of excellent hotels nearby.
-For ideas on places to stay have a look here at some recommended Expedia hotels in Brighton.
+Situated in the heart of Brighton there are plenty of excellent hotels nearby.
+Take a look at this travel guide on Trivago for some suggestions.

 Photo: Brighton Dome (Church Street entrance) © Matthew Andrews